 The Sanibel Pier is a short pier, but it gets you to the fish.
 It ends at a deep channel that often has a strong current.
 This creates a highway for fish moving back and forth between the Gulf and the bay.
 Schools of bait fish are common near the pilings and right off the beach.
 They attract game fish.
 Use a cast net to catch some and you’ll have an unlimited supply of an extremely effective live bait.
 A wide variety of fish are caught from both the pier and the adjacent beach, sheepshead, snapper, mackerel and snook.
 At night the shark hunters come out with their heavy rods and big baits.
 They’ve battled monsters.

 Light House Beach is arguably the best shelling beach in the country, but there’s a lot of competition from other collectors for the most prized shells.You’d probably do better at Blind Pass.
 Your best chance at both beaches is to get there early or right after a storm.
 The Gulf waters off Sanibel are shallow.
-Miles offshore it will be only 40 feet deep.
+Miles offshore it’s still only 40 feet deep.
 There’s a long, wide, sandy slope to the beaches, creating an ideal ramp for the shells to roll up.

 Swimming and Wading